hltcoe/turkle/README.md

     }
 }
 ```
-The last step is running the Turkle install steps (migrate and createsuperuser).
+The last step is running the Turkle install steps (migrate and
+createsuperuser) described in the "One-time Configuration Steps"
+section above.

 ## Production Webserver Configuration